GabrielSlima/blog/articles/self-iprovement-workin-out-raising-vibration.md

     <p>
         If you tend to be or in fact is a sendentary you should get your body moving.
         If you find ok to be sitting the entire day, watching movies, working or actually just doing nothing at all, that's on you.
-I find it super stressful and confortable at the same time to go through my entire day, spending my life sitting or laying down.
+I find it super stressful and comfortable at the same time to go through my entire day, spending my life sitting or laying down.
     </p>
     <p>
+        Start small.
+Don't commit to big changes you know you will fail.
-        Right after waking up don't even thing about it, 10 push ups.
-Next week do 20 the week after next week try 30 and so on, until you can do 100 push ups.
+        What i suggest you doing is right after waking up don't even thing about it, 10 push ups.
+        Next week do 20, the week after next week try 30 and so on, until you can do 100 push ups.
         You don't have to do 100 push straight, you can do 10, rest 30 to 60 seconds another 10 and repeat until you finish.
 Don't focus on the time, focus on what you have to do.
         If you have todo 10, 10 it is.
-Don't matter if you are gonna take 1 minute or 30 minutes.
+Doesn't matter if you are gonna take 1 minute or 30 minutes.
 Just go through it.
 Do this everyday and it will help you a lot.
     </p>
     <p>
-        Another thing, you're not gonna get muscular like a Mr. Olympia's bodybuilder, sure you're gonna get a bit muscular, even if you're fat or skinny, but you won't get espetacular results just doing that.
+        Another thing, you're not gonna get muscular like a Mr. Olympia's bodybuilder.
+        Sure you're gonna get a bit muscular, even if you're fat or skinny, but you won't get espetacular results just doing that.
 The overal objective here is to increase blood circulation by moving your body.
 It will also help you with discipline, consistency and persistence.
     </p>
     <h4>Take it to the next level</h4>
     <p>
-        First step if you're like I was a few months ago sendentary, best procrastinator ever, full of excuses, having a hard time with discipline.
+        First step if you're like I was a few months ago, a sendentary, best procrastinator ever, full of excuses, having a hard time with discipline.
 Struggling to learn, when I say struggling, I mean STRUGGLING.
 Reading the same thing or going back the video I was watching so many times until my head started to get heavy and sometimes